tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

 Note:Specifying packages that are already in depends is not necessary.

-Warning:The group base-devel is assumed already installed when building with makepkg .
+Warning:The group base-devel is assumed to be already installed when building with makepkg.
 Members of "base-devel" should not be included in makedepends arrays.

 > checkdepends